-A Jordan visa is required by all visitors to Jordan.
-These can be obtained upon arrival at the airport or most land borders.
-Visas for UK, EU, AUS, NZ, CAN and USA passport holders are issued at Amman International Airport, where the cost is currently 40JD/USD$57/Euro 42 for single entry.
+A visa is required for most nationalities visiting Jordan.
+Visas for UK, EU, AUS, NZ, CAN and USA passport holders can be obtained upon arrival at Amman International Airport, where the cost is currently 40JD/USD$57/Euro 42 for single entry.
 If arriving to Jordan via Aqaba Seaport (the port of entry if you are crossing by ferry from Egypt) and are of the above nationalities a visa is issued free of charge. i.e. you do not need to arrange a Jordan visa in advance.

 It is no longer possible to get a multiple entry visa for Jordan.
 If planning to leave Jordan and travel to Egypt or Israel and reenter Jordan at a later date you will need to purchase a second visa, which will be easily obtainable at the border.